-All workers, as determined from time to time by the NBoD in session, or by the AEC in session, shall be eligible for membership in the PSAC.
+All workers, as determined from time to time by the NBoD in session, or by the AEC in session, shall be eligible for membership in the PSAC as outlined in Sections 9 and 11.

 All members of the PSAC shall be considered members in good standing subject to this Section and to Section 25 of this Constitution.